Australia's Front Line

 As a post-script to the 19 February raid, all four Japanese carriers were lost in July 1942 at the Battle of Midway, meaning the Japanese lost the capacity to mount a repeat of its earlier massed attacks so restricting options to land-based strikes from Timor, which itself was raided from Australia with increasing intensity and effectiveness from NT bases as the war progressed.

 As a footnote in history, it is recorded that in Janary 1944, a Japanese reconnaissance party landed on the Kimberley Coast.
 A joint army-navy intelligence unit, of ten men in a commandeered Timorese fishing vessel , landed to assess reports that the Allies had begun to build major new bases on the northernmost coast of the Kimberley region of Western Australia, facing the Timor Sea.
 They made brief visits to the uninhabited Ashmore Reef and Browse Island.
 On 19 January, Matsu Kikan entered York Sound on the mainland.
 No recent activity was detected and they gained very little from the expedition, apart from a powerful impression of just how hostile the terrain in that region was.

-For more detailed information on the 19th February raid, please refere to this link: Bombing of Darwin Home Page article (/research/home-page-archives/the-bombing-of-darwin)
+For more detailed information on the 19th February raid, please refere to these links: 2017 75th Anniversary of the Bombing of Darwin (/collections/home-page-stories/75th-anniversary-of-the-bombing-of-darwin) Bombing of Darwin Home Page article (/collections/home-page-stories/the-bombing-of-darwin)